Arcsin00/HTB-Support/README.md

 <br>

 # Active machines
-These need to be downloaded and unlocked with the root flag of the machine.
+In order to comply with HTB disclosure rules these are password protected with the machines root flag.
+GitHub is not able to interact with password protected pdfs so you'll need to download these before you can unlock them.
+These will be added to the section above when the machine is retired.
 * [Soccer](https://github.com/Arcsin00/HTB-Walkthroughs/blob/main/Soccer.pdf)
 * [Busqueda](https://github.com/Arcsin00/HTB-Walkthroughs/blob/main/Busqueda.pdf)